The Fortitude is designed for ultra deepwater installation and construction, pipelay and heavy lift support. Photo: Flying Focus.

 Toisa was the first to order a customised Deepwater Enabler (HX102 design) newbuild, at Hyundai Heavy Industries (HHI) in Korea.

-The vessel design has been developed for maximum efficiency and cost effectiveness featuring heavy lift capabilities with active heave compensation, two moon pools, and up to 50t/m2 deck strength in key areas.
-The design includes a number of key features that give maximum capability and flexibility.
-These features include an AHC offshore crane rated at 900 tonnes SWL (Safe Working Load) with a depth capability of 3,500 metres, and a 200-tonne SWL knuckleboom crane with a 2,000 metres depth capability.
+The vessel design has been developed for maximum efficiency and cost-effectiveness, featuring heavy lift capabilities with active heave compensation, two moon pools, and up to 50t/m2 deck strength in key areas.
+The design includes several key features that give maximum capability and flexibility.
+These features include an AHC offshore crane rated at 900 tonnes SWL (Safe Working Load) with a depth capability of 3,500 metres and a 200-tonne SWL knuckleboom crane with a 2,000-metre depth capability.

-Furthermore, the vessel can accommodate a 550-tonne flex lay tower over the main 8.4 by 8.4-metre moon pool, and two 2,500-tonne-capacity carousels below deck.
-There is an enclosed ROV hangar for deployment of two large work class deep-water ROVs, over-the-side launch and recovery systems and tether management systems at depths up to 4,000 m.The moon pool is also arranged to allow the deployment of a deck mounted saturation diving bell.
+Furthermore, the vessel can accommodate a 550-tonne flex lay tower over the main 8.4 by 8.4-metre moon pool and two 2,500-tonne-capacity carousels below deck.
+There is an enclosed ROV hangar for the deployment of two large work class deep-water ROVs, over-the-side launch and recovery systems, and tether management systems at depths up to 4,000 m.The moon pool is also arranged to allow the deployment of a deck-mounted saturation diving bell.

-Full compliance with the SPS Code is a fundamental principle of the design, which includes arrangements to meet Comfort Class COMF-V(3), the highest working environment standard.
+Full compliance with the SPS Code is a fundamental design principle, which includes arrangements to meet Comfort Class COMF-V(3), the highest working environment standard.

-The deck area is designed to give optimised clear space for the installation of project equipment such as pipelay spreads, and for the carriage and deployment of heavy offshore equipment.
+The deck area is designed to provide optimised clear space for installing project equipment, such as pipelay spreads, and for carrying and deploying heavy offshore equipment.

-Allseas bought the vessel in 2018, and renamed it 'Fortitude'.
-The vessel will dominantly work as an Offshore Support Vessel for Allseas' flagship the 'Pioneering Spirit', which is fully booked with work.
-Now working on the first part of the Turkstream pipeline across the Black Sea, the Pioneering Spirit will then be heading to Norway for its first installation project, Johan Castberg Topside, in summer 2018, before returning to complete the second part of Turkstream.
-With three MacGreogor knuckleboom cranes on deck and the ULSTEIN X-BOW design, the 'Fortitude' is a well selected choice to support the Allseas fleet of sophisticated pipe-lay vessels (source: www.heavyliftnews.com).
+Allseas bought the vessel in 2018 and renamed it 'Fortitude'.
+The ship would predominantly work as an Offshore Support Vessel for Allseas' flagship, the 'Pioneering Spirit', which was fully booked with work on the first part of the Turkstream pipeline across the Black Sea.
+The Pioneering Spirit would then head to Norway for its first installation project, Johan Castberg Topside, in the summer of 2018 before returning to complete the second part of Turkstream.
+With three MacGreogor knuckle-boom cranes on deck and the ULSTEIN X-BOW design, the 'Fortitude' is a well-selected choice to support the Allseas fleet of sophisticated pipe-lay vessels (source: www.heavyliftnews.com).

-AUSTRALIA: Allseas multiservice vessel (MSV) Fortitude has completed its first deepwater installation campaign at Chevron's Gorgon field offshore Western Australia.
-The vessel was deployed for Gorgon Stage 2 (GS2) in the North West Shelf, which involves offshore installation of 11 vertical subsea production trees, over 46 km of production pipelines, nearly 29 km of control umbilicals and 2,840 tonnes of subsea structures at Gorgon and Jansz-Io fields.
-Allseas is responsible for work package one for GS2, which covers installation of 24-inch Gorgon and 18-inch Jansz-Io corrosion-resistant alloy production flowlines, 8-inch Gorgon and 6-inch Jansz-Io mono-ethylene glycol pipelines, and 6-inch Gorgon and 6-inch Jansz-Io utility pipelines, in addition to 12 pipeline end terminations.
-In addition to providing pipelay support to Allseas pipelay vessel Audacia, Fortitude also installed subsea structures including manifolds weighing 500 tonnes in 1,320 m (4,331 ft) water depth.
+One example: In 2021, the Fortitude had completed its first deepwater installation campaign at Chevron's Gorgon field offshore Western Australia.
+The vessel was now deployed for Gorgon Stage 2 (GS2) in the North West Shelf, which involved offshore installation of 11 vertical subsea production trees, over 46 km of production pipelines, nearly 29 km of control umbilicals and 2,840 tonnes of subsea structures at Gorgon and Jansz-Io fields.
+In addition to providing pipelay support to Allseas' pipelay vessel Audacia, Fortitude also installed subsea structures, including manifolds weighing 500 tonnes in 1,320 m (4,331 ft) water depth.

-The MSV has headed to Santos-operated Sinbad field in the North Carnarvon Basin where it will undertake its first platform removal scope.
-It is understood Fugro has contracted Allseas for Sinbad and Campbell platform removal project.
+The vessel then headed to the Santos-operated Sinbad field in the North Carnarvon Basin, where it would undertake its first platform removal scope.

 Ul